gravitational/teleport/rfd/0080-piv-private-key.md

 ### Server changes

-Hardware private key enformcement will be configured and controlled by the Teleport Auth Server, so let's start with the server changes.
+Hardware private key enforcement will be configured and controlled by the Teleport Auth Server, so let's start with the server changes.

 #### Configuration